TheJolman/resume/resume.md

 - API in development for our club to manage data about board members, announcements, and events.
 - Created CI pipeline and branch protection rules to enable safe and seamless collaboration with a team.
-- Packaged with Nix, plans to deploy to AWS EC2.
+- Packaged with Nix, plans to deploy to our AWS EC2 instance with tf and nix.

 ### [Task Tracker CLI: Terminder](https://github.com/TheJolman/Terminder)
 **Technologies**: C++, Cereal, Nix, pre-commit, GitHub Actions